SBU-BMI/quip_classification/u24_lymphocyte/cluster_indices/README.md

 You need to modify

-a. `gen_csv.sh`
+`gen_csv.sh`

-a.i. `CNNOUTPUT`: output of the CNN, the folder containing subfolders with the names `rates-cancertype-all-auto`.
+i. `CNNOUTPUT`: output of the CNN, the folder containing subfolders with the name `rates-cancertype-all-auto`.

-a.ii. `CSVFOLDER`: any name for the folder of csv files (this folder will be created automatically)
+ii. `CSVFOLDER`: any name for the folder of csv files (this folder will be created automatically)

-a.iii. `OUTFOLDER`: any name for the folder of results of cluster indices (this folder will be created automatically
+iii. `OUTFOLDER`: any name for the folder of results of cluster indices (this folder will be created automatically

-b. `populate_inputs.py`

-b.i. `cancer_types`: array of cancer types you want to process

-	> `nohup bash gen_csv.sh >log.txt &`

-This may take long time to run.